Estapraq/sql-introduction/sql_shortLecture.md

 > 6 Hassan 45

-It returns column 'name' of the table employee:
+To return the column 'name' from the table employee:

 ```sql
 select name from employee;